 The claw hammer technique will be practiced with different tunings.
 It will be developed in all its aspects, in order for the student to be as polyvalent as possible, playing solo melodies or accompanying songs, using different rhythms (4/4, 3/4, 6/8), the drop thumb, the hammer on/pull off/slide…

 The basic technique will be taught individually, in 30-minute long classes.
 Students will learn the repertoire and further techniques in small groups of 2 or 3 same-level individuals, during one-hour long sessions.
 Each student will be fully active during these classes.

-NB: this technique cannot be taught on a four or six-chord banjo.
-The five-chord banjo is a must, because of the E-string presence.
+NB: this technique cannot be taught on a four or six-string banjo.
+The five-string banjo is a must, because of the E-string presence.
 We can lend you a study banjo for the first class and advise you about where to obtain one.

 Born in Brussels, Jérémie Fraboni is a guitar and banjo player, a singer and a composer.
 After studying the classical guitar, he conducted several projects featuring his own compositions.
 His last project, One Horse Land, is inspired by the current US folk scene.
 For the last couple of years, he has been in contact with American banjo players, online, in order to continue improving his knowledge of the old-time banjo claw hammer.
 He studies these techniques, different from those of bluegrass, in contemporary and traditional applications such as Anglo-Saxon ballads and tunes of the Appalachian old-time players.
 He intends to be mostly involved with the string band’s harmonic instruments and the songs.

 Come discover this course during the free meeting session on Tuesday the 17th of September 2019, from 18:00 to 20:00.

 The time of the individual course is determined in consultation with the teacher.
 Define your class schedule with him before you register.
 Contact Muziekpublique for more information.

 Registration is required from the second course of the cycle.